aerobounce/defaults.sh/README.md

             to the host the user is currently logged in on.

     (-s | save)
-            Exports all the defaults to ~/Desktop as executable .sh files.
+            Exports all the defaults as executable .sh files.
+            (To '~/Desktop/ds +%Y.%m.%d %H.%M.%S/')

             Domains are:
                 'defaults -currentHost domains' + NSGlobalDomain
                 'defaults domains' + NSGlobalDomain